 If the test result comes back negative then you are free to travel home one your pre-booked flight.
 If the test result comes back positive then you will not be allowed to travel and will have to quarantine for 15 days before you are able to travel again.
 If you develop covid-19 symptoms then you should self-isolate, avoid close contact with anyone else, and take a test as soon as possible.
 If you are showing covid symptoms then public health workers will offer you a PCR test at no cost.

 “In all cases, Spanish emergency healthcare services are guaranteed and provided at hospitals and healthcare centres,” Spain’s Tourism Ministry confirms.

 This should provide you with the peace of mind you need to travel comfortable, and to enjoy your long-awaited holiday in Spain.

 Is two weeks in the sun just not long enough?
 Are you thinking of moving to Spain?
-Whether you’re hoping to buy or rent a property in Spain, our local property experts are perfectly placed to help you find the home of your dreams.
+Whether you’re hoping to buy or rent a property in Spain, here at Right Casa Estate Agents, we are local property experts are perfectly placed to help you find the home of your dreams.
 Get in touch today to find out more about how we can help you.